nexlanglxm/climate-data-analysis/project1/README.md

 # Functional Fitness Data Modeling using Python

-This repository contains code and a Jupyter notebook focusing on modeling a synthetic dataset representing high-intensity fitness program performance using Python.
+This repository contains a Jupyter notebook focusing on modeling a synthetic dataset representing high-intensity fitness program performance using Python.

 ## Project Overview